 Are you handling personal data?
 Yes

 If yes, please give details.

-Going forward we will be potentially be handling HR data on Serco employees identifying protected characteristics.
+Going forward we will be handling HR data on LCC and Serco employees identifying protected characteristics.

-Actions required Action Lead officer Timescale Page 59 Seek to secure access to workforce information and if so undertake analysis by protected characteristics - particularly gender, disability and pregnancy/maternity.
-Wendy Henry 31 May 2018 Ongoing Continued iteration of the impact analysis throughout the programme Wendy Henry In the event of any change in employer ensure consultation requirements are followed at the appropriate time.
-Appropriate Service Leads as required. твс
+Actions required Action Lead officer Timescale Include any actions identified in this analysis for on-going monitoring of impacts.
+Clarify workforce information and undertake analysis by protected characteristics - particularly gender, disability and pregnancy/maternity.
+Wendy Henry 30 June 2018 5 1 Continued iteration of the impact analysis throughout the programme Wendy Henry Ongoing In the event of any change in employer, consultation exercised will be required at the appropriate time.
+Appropriate Service Leads as required. ТВС

 Version Description Created/amended by Date created/amended Approved by Date approved v0.1 Issued following establishment of the CSSC programme.
-Andrew McLean 04/04/2018 Debbie Barnes
+Andrew McLean 04/04/2018 Debbie Barnes v0.2 Updated for OSMB 28/06/2018 Andrew McLean 14/06/2018 Debbie Barnes 15/06/2018